AboutPricingHow We WorkBlogFAQLog InStart Free TrialSchedule a BriefingEspañol

 The Intern Phase

-When ChatGPT first went mainstream, the corporate world collectively realized they had access to an infinitely patient, highly educated intern.
-The use cases immediately gravitated toward task acceleration.
+When ChatGPT first went mainstream, the corporate world collectively realized it had access to an infinitely patient, highly educated intern.
+The use cases immediately gravitated toward task acceleration: write a polite email, summarize a PDF, draft a script.

-This was the Intern Phase.
-It generated massive productivity gains for individual contributors.
-But it didn’t change the shape of organizations.
-A company of 5,000 people using AI to draft emails faster is still a company that operates at the speed of human committee meetings.
+This generated massive productivity gains for individuals.
+But it did not change the shape of organizations.
+A company of 5,000 people using AI to draft emails faster is still a company operating at the speed of human committee meetings.

 The Management Problem

-The real bottleneck in modern enterprises isn’t that creating documents takes too long.
-It’s that coordinating decisions takes too long.
+The real bottleneck in modern enterprises is not that creating documents takes too long.
+It is that coordinating decisions takes too long.

 In a traditional hierarchy, middle management exists primarily to solve an information routing problem.
-The Director of Product knows that the marketing, legal, and engineering teams need to weigh in on a feature.
-So they schedule a meeting.
 Information flows up, across, and down.
-This coordination overhead consumes massive amounts of time and capital.
+This coordination overhead consumes massive time and capital.

 Self-management frameworks like Holacracy tried to solve this by making rules explicit, but they lacked the computational layer to enforce them without overwhelming humans.